 In order to be able to respond to recruitment difficulties the Council has a Market Supplement Policy which sets clear criteria for the agreement and retention of a market supplement.
 The Policy is at Appendix I (D).
-Currently there are twenty employees in receipt of Market Supplements, all working in either planning or environmental health.
-Following a review of the pay levels within the Council compared to market rates, the environmental health staff were notified that this supplement would be withdrawn.
-Planning roles have become increasingly hard to fill and it is likely that this supplement will need to continue to be used in future recruitment campaigns for this specialism.
+There were twenty two employees in receipt of Market Supplements.
+Staff receiving market supplements have either been working in planning or environmental health and since August 2016 one employee in legal has also been receiving the allowance due to the difficulties in recruiting senior professional legal staff.
+Following a review in 2014 of the pay levels within the Council compared to market rates it was agreed that the supplement will be withdrawn from the environmental health staff.
+This has resulted in six employees having their supplement removed in August 2016 and the number of staff receiving the supplement has now reduced to 15 at the end of March 2017.